scale-docs/docs/scale-base/launch-details.md

 ##  Airdrop Criteria

- The airdrop was a distribution of SCALE tokens to users who held or interacted with the Equalizer protocol on Fantom.
-It was conducted to celebrate the launch of Equalizer on Base Chain and to reward the community for their support.
+The airdrop involved the distribution of SCALE tokens to users who held or engaged with the Equalizer protocol on Fantom.
+This distribution was carried out in celebration of the launch of Equalizer on Base Chain and as an expression of appreciation to the community for their steadfast support.

 ### Eligibility